aelatgt/three-web-layer/README.md

  - `<div data-layer data-layer-pixel-ratio="0.5"></div>`
  - `element.dataset.layerPixelRatio = '0.5'`

-Finally, each layer can prerender multipe states specified as CSS classes delimited by spaces:
+Finally, each layer can prerender multipe states specified similarly to CSS classes:
  - `<div data-layer data-layer-states="near far"></div>`
  - `element.dataset.layerStates = 'near far'`

 Each WebLayer3D will render each of its states with the corresponding CSS class applied to the element.
-Every layer has a `default` state.
-The texture can be changed with `layer.setState(state)`, without requiring the DOM to be re-rendered.
+The texture state can then be changed with `layer.setState(state)`, without requiring the DOM to be re-rendered.
 Setting a state on a parent layer does not affect the state of a child layer.